Posts Tagged ‘inequality’

 With Liberty and Justice for Some

 By :Glenn Greenwald Book Excerpt As a litigator who practiced for more than a decade in federal and state courts across the country, I’ve long been aware of the inequities that pervade the American justice system.
 The rich enjoy superior legal representation and therefore much better prospects for success in court than the poor.
 The powerful are treated with far more deference by judges than the powerless.
-The same cultural, socioeconomic, and demographic ...
+The same cultural, socioeconomic, and demographic biases that plague ...
 Full Story